 - Tecfidera (dimethyl fumarate) is an oral medicine thought to constrain immune cells and prevent them from attacking the body’s nervous system.
 The medicine may also act as an anti-oxidant and protect the brain and spine against further MS-related damage.
 Side effects of dimethyl fumarate include headache, flushing, and nausea.
 (4)

 - Aubagio (teriflunomide), a once-a-day oral tablet, prevents the body’s immune cells from multiplying and attacking the central nervous system.
+It’s been approved to treat active relapsing-remitting MS that is neither highly active nor rapidly evolving severe RRMS.
 This medicine has also been shown to reduce the number of disease flares in individuals with MS. Common side effects include diarrhea, nausea, hair loss, and liver problems.
-(4)
+(4, 6)

 - Avonex (interferon beta-1a), a member of the interferon family of drugs, slows the progression of MS, reduces the number and size of brain lesions, and reduces the severity of disease relapse when it occurs.
 It is not uncommon for people receiving an interferon injection to experience flu-like symptoms (headache, chills, fever) within a few hours of the injection.
 Other side effects of this medicine include liver damage, seizures, and reactions at the injection site.
 (4)